cloudshit/nukeme/README.md

 It uses [`aws-nuke` by rebuy-de](https://github.com/rebuy-de/aws-nuke) binary for nuking your account.

 ## how to run
-> [!WARNING]
-> Currently, `nukeme` doesn't support custom `aws-nuke` configuration.
-So  please run it only for "Sandbox Cleaning" purposes.

 > [!IMPORTANT]
 > DO NOT delete CloudFormation stack manually. it will automatically destroy itself when finished.